 H2 is a two-locus system, exactly analogous, at the foundational level, to the two-locus HLA model discovered later by the computer program.

 The page you are now reading was added to my web site in 2018.
 The reason was to clarify my position as a credible whistle blower in relation to the biomedical research establishment, and to support the need to heed the pioneers of the science behind the connection of nutrition and disease (See, for example, DrWohlgemuth.com).
 The establishment has historically ignored any connection of diet with disease, and only recently accepted a small connection – not enough to revolutionize the "standard of care" or the Clinical Practice Guidelines.
-(Once again, if something is too different from what people are doing, it gets ignored.)

 Yes, the establishment's intransigence may be due to the difficulty people in general have with the unexpected and unfamiliar and the investments specialists have with their current working assumptions; looking back with a thirty-year perspective, I am no longer surprised that no one wanted to do an experiment that would jeopardise their own conclusions.
 But the establishment has also been corrupted by the pursuit of money, prestige, career – from companies that want to sell you something, to the scientists doing the research.
 I recently got an email from an organization (they're called "head hunters") that asked if I wanted to recommend someone for the position of Dean of the College of Sciences at a major university.
 They supported the quality of this college by stating how many millions of dollars the faculty brought in from outside sources.
 That's where university administrators are, all too often, coming from.
 A researcher that finds and publishes a result that his or her funding company doesn't like will not get funded again.